Early Grief

 You don't owe anyone anything.
 It’s OK to receive support yet also cushion yourself with the time and space to process it.

 Without hesitation, write everything that comes to mind.
-Every story, every nuance, every day with your loved one.
-The act of capturing moving thoughts with pen to paper saves parts of their essence.
-Your love keeps the details of alive as you evolve into the folds of grief.
+Every story, every nuance, every gesture of your loved one.
+The act of capturing moving thoughts with pen to paper saves parts of their living essence.
+Your love keeps the details alive as you evolve into the folds of grief.
 This writing is for you and you alone.
 Feel free to say whatever you want.
-Future you will thank you for your written words.
+Future you will be thankful for your written words.

 Say their names